Jack Irons

-Irons was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers in 2012.
+Irons was inducted into the Rock and Roll Hall of Fame as a member of Red Hot Chili Peppers in 2012.
 Irons, along with former drummer Cliff Martinez, joined the band onstage for the first time in 24 years for a performance of their 1991 hit "Give It Away".
-Irons was an opening act in 2017 for the Chili Peppers on The Getaway World Tour.
+Irons was an opening act in 2017 for Red Hot Chili Peppers on The Getaway World Tour.

 Biography

 Early life

 Jack Irons was born and raised in Los Angeles.
 He is from a Jewish background.
 Irons grew up using his family's cutlery as drumsticks, playing along to whatever was on the radio.
 He talked his parents into buying him a drum set, and took a drum class.
 Irons attended Bancroft Jr. High School in Hollywood, where he met future bandmates Michael "Flea" Balzary and Hillel Slovak.
 He then went on to attend Fairfax High School in Los Angeles alongside Balzary and Slovak, as well as future bandmates Anthony Kiedis and Alain Johannes.
 He and Slovak were both fans of Kiss, and they formed a tribute act.
 Irons was influenced by Jack DeJohnette, Stewart Copeland, and Keith Moon.